Skip to content

 The shift

-AI spend dropped or held flat, but throughput went up.
+AI spend dropped or held flat.
+Throughput went up.
 Pilot purgatory shrank because H1 ownership moved from innovation to ops.
 H2 builds shipped because handoff paths were named upfront.
-H3 conversations stopped being theoretical because budget was earmarked.
+H3 stopped being theoretical because budget was earmarked.

 Frequently asked questions